veraPDF/veraPDF-arlington-tools/README.md

 veraPDF adds the support for this model by translating TSV files into its own validation profile based on [veraPDF formal grammar](https://docs.verapdf.org/validation/rules/) for validation rules.

-The current repository implement the Java-based utility performing this conversion.
+This repository implements the Java-based utility performing this translation.

 Limitations of Arlington support by veraPDF
 ==============================